quickapps/docs/en/developers/events-system.rst

 #############

-The Events System is one of the most important pieces of QuickAppsCMS’s architecture, this system allows `plugins <03_Plugins.md>`__ to communicate with each other, respond to certain events fired during execution of the script, etc. So for example, "User" plugin may trigger an event "user logged in", the rest of the plugins in the system may respond to this "signal" and act in consequence.
+The Events System is one of the most important pieces of QuickAppsCMS’s architecture, this system allows :doc:`plugins <plugins>` to communicate with each other, respond to certain events fired during execution of the script and so on etc. So for example, "User" plugin may trigger an event "user logged in", the rest of the plugins in the system may respond to this "signal" and act in consequence.

 NOTE: As QuickAppsCMS’s events system is built on top of CakePHP’s events system we recommend you to read their